RTEMS/rtems-docs/c-user/interrupt_manager.rst

     NONE

 DESCRIPTION:
     The interrupt status will remain unchanged.
-On SMP configurations this directive acquires a SMP lock.
+In SMP configurations, this directive acquires an SMP lock.

     In case the corresponding interrupt service routine can be interrupted by higher priority interrupts and these interrupts enter the critical section